diegoorellanaga/VeryOldCode/README.md

 ![filter]

-If you want to know any more details feel free to leave me a message.
+If you want to know any more details about the code, feel free to leave me a message.